 - John Harper (Chief Operating Officer, Los Angeles 2028)

-- Scott Moore (President, Rogers Sportsnet and NHL Properties)
+- Scott Moore (Former President, Rogers Sportsnet and NHL Properties)

 - Stacey Allaster (Chief Executive Professional Tennis, United States Tennis Association)

-The program is intended to get graduates into consulting, analytics and business intelligence teams.
+The stream is intended to get graduates into consulting, analytics and business intelligence teams.
 Professors for the program will be working in unison with industry experts.

-Bradish, who founded the Bachelor of Sport Management (BSM) degree at Brock University, points out that TRSM’s new program has the advantage of being located in downtown Toronto.
+Bradish, who founded the Bachelor of Sport Management (BSM) degree at Brock University, points out that TRSM’s new stream has the advantage of being located in downtown Toronto.